slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To be an artist, you need to live in a world of silence."
 -- Louise Bourgeois*

+> *"A true artist will let his wife starve, his children go barefoot, his mother drudge for his living at seventy, sooner than work at anything but his art."
+-- Shaw*

+> *"I went into the business for the money, and the art grew out of it.
+If people are disillusioned by that remark, I can't help it.
+It's the truth."
+-- Charlie Chaplin*

 ### On aesthetics